astropy/astropy-APEs/APE1.rst

 tracker.
 The more focused the APE, the more successful it tends to be.
 If in doubt, split your APE into several well-focused ones.

+New ideas for the following APEs should always be submitted as modifications to the respective APE, never as a new APE:

+* `APE 0: The Astropy Project Governance Charter <https://github.com/astropy/astropy-APEs/blob/main/APE0.rst>`_
+* `APE 1: APE Purpose and Process <https://github.com/astropy/astropy-APEs/blob/main/APE1.rst>`_

 Each APE must have a champion -- someone who writes the APE using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The APE